 Install an alarm system, plus a window alarm that will alert you in case your windows get smashed.

-Burglars aren’t the only threat, however.
+However, Burglars aren’t the only threat.
 Water leaks, excessive humidity, smoke and CO2 can also affect your home and family, and you should take measures against them as well.
+Take proper care of wall mounted heating and cooling units.

 Therefore, consider installing a water monitor with sensors that will detect water leaks around the toilet and sink, and alert you right away.
 Since humidity can lead to condensation and mold, a humidity detection sensor is yet another handy gadget.
 When condensation levels are too high in a specific room, the monitor automatically activates the ventilation fan to bring them down to acceptable levels.